 - burn injuries

 Cushing’s disease leads to increased cortisol levels.
 These can be caused by an excessive dosage of drugs containing glucocorticoids or by tumours which produce more of the adrenocorticotropic hormone (ACTH).
 ACTH stimulates the adrenal cortex to produce cortisol.
 As soon as ACTH is released in excess, cortisol synthesis increases drastically.
 This results in several disorders, which are caused by excess cortisol.

-Permanent stress and depression are also main causes for high cortisol levels.
+Chronic stress and depression are also main causes for high cortisol levels.
 In stressful situations, an appropriate amount of cortisol is normally secreted to bring the body into survival mode.
-If you suffer from stress more often and especially high stress, too much cortisol is produced.[8, 15]
+If you suffer from stress more often and especially high levels of stress, too much cortisol is produced.[8, 15]

 Due to certain instances, such as pregnancy or alcoholism, Pseudo-Cushing’s syndrome can occur.
 With this syndrome, elevated values do not result from natural conditions.
 Obesity, infection, anorexia, acute psychosis, intake of birth control pills or burn injuries can also increase cortisol levels.[15, 16]

 - Stomach pain, diarrhoea and other digestive problems

 - Skin rash and other skin problems – for example, acne

 - Headaches and back, neck and joint pain